-High school band, choral, and orchestra students are invited to audition for the Wesleyan Honors Festival Band, to be held on the Nebraska Wesleyan campus February 9, 10 and 11, 2017.
+High school band, choral, and orchestra students are invited to audition for the Wesleyan Honors Festival to be held on the Nebraska Wesleyan University campus February 7, 8, and 9, 2019.